 The benefits are that you can access the data from any computer with an internet connection.
 Of course, with increased convenience come significant security and confidentiality considerations.

-Data controllers should review the personal data they process and decide whether there is any data that shouldn't be put in the cloud – for example, because specific assurances were given when the data was collected.
+Data controllers should review the personal data they process and decide if there is any data that shouldn't be put in the cloud - for example, because specific assurances were given when the data was collected.

-The ICO also recommends considering the following questions before opting for a data cloud as a storage method:
+The ICO also recommends considering the following questions before opting for a data cloud as a storage method.

 ICO guidance states that organisations using cloud computing should take appropriate steps to tell their customers about processing arrangements, and be as open as possible.

 If you provide private treatment, we recommend you adhere to the same levels of security as those implemented by the NHS.

 Encryption and password protection of data held on mobile devices would be considered to be standard practice, and the same would apply to data stored in a data cloud.